grafana/alloy/docs/sources/reference/config-blocks/import.git.md

 `import.git` blocks must be given a label that determines the namespace where custom components are exposed.

 The entire repository is cloned, and the module path is accessible via the `module_path` keyword.
-This enables your module to import other modules within the repository by setting relative paths in the [import.file][] blocks.
+This enables, for example, your module to import other modules within the repository by setting relative paths in the [import.file][] blocks.

 ## Usage